-I signed up to ASCAP as a songwriter over 10 years ago back in college for my music business course.
+I signed up to ASCAP as a songwriter over ten years ago, back in college, for my music business course.
 I didn't take the process too seriously since I wasn't writing anything that many people would hear.

 ASCAP gave me the option of creating a separate account as a publisher, but I thought to myself, "I'm not about to do all that.
 I don't even really know what publishing entails besides collecting that other 50% of the royalties."

 I did the research as a college kid and quickly realized that I would be pushing this whole publishing thing off until later in my career when I actually had songs that would get heard.
 This was a small mistake on my behalf, but still a mistake nonetheless.

 I didn't wind up creating my publishing company until over five years later, and I realized I had left a small amount of money on the table that could no longer be retroactively collected by ASCAP.
 It was less than 100 bucks, so it wasn't a huge deal, but I still missed out!

 Related Post: What Are Royalties?
 Learn And See How I've Gotten Paid